pingcap/docs/dashboard/dashboard-metrics-relation.md

 ### The parent-child relations between nodes

-This section takes the example of the `tidb_execute` metric node to introduce the metric's child nodes.
+Taking the example of the `tidb_execute` metric node, this section introduces a metric's child nodes.

 ![tidb_execute node relation example1](/media/dashboard/dashboard-metrics-relation-relation-example1.png)